2019 International Conference on Robotics and Automation

 - James Weaver, Harvard University

 We invite participants to submit 1-2 page abstracts on visionary ideas or recent results in robot design and customization.
-Accepted abstracts will be featured in spotlight presentations (5-10 min. vignettes) or demos/posters.
-We particularly welcome live or hands-on demos.
+Accepted abstracts will be featured in spotlight presentations (5 min. poster-preview vignettes), followed by an interactive poster session.
+We particularly welcome live or hands-on demos in conjunction with the poster session.
+Please inform the organizers ASAP if you require a table for a physical demo.

 Submitted abstracts should use the IEEE two-column conference format available on their website and be sent as an email attachment to email@example.com with the subject line “Abstract submission: 2019 Workshop on Robot Design and Customization.”